hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-21-[maths] Rep theory: intuition clusters.md

 #### Reps of a finite group over a complex vector space.

 * **Def:** group hom $\rho : G \to GL(V)$.
 The **degree** is $\dim{V}$.
-* **Intuition:** a collection of linear maps on a f.d. complex vector space with a group structure.
+* a collection of linear maps on a f.d. complex vector space with a group structure.
     * Requires intuition for linear maps on f.d. vector space; finite groups.
 * **Intuition**: a functor from $G$ considered as a category (with a single object) to the category **Vect** of complex vector spaces.
 * **Examples**